Introduction

 An VerifiedEmail

-- a string consisting of the intended recipient's email address (no name is available)
+- a string consisting of the intended recipient's email address (no name is available);subject

 By inspecting and parsing the email payload elements, we can generate a claim to be used on-chain.